mabel-dev/mabel/docs/05 Internals/Reading Data.md

     - determine which blobs in the partition to read (using the zonemap, or read them all)
     - for each blob to be read:
-        - if there's any indexes which can be used work out which rows to process
         - determine which 'driver' to use to read the blob
         - read the blob into records, selecting only the records identified after applying the indexes and projecting only the columns passed to the reader